spadi-alliance/Fakernet/README.md

 `HUL`: Example firmware of the Hadron Universal Logic module (Kintex-7).
 Using LAN8810-AKZE PHY.
 The firmware is made for 1G.

+`SAMIDARE`: Example firmware of the SAMIDARE.
+Using GTH with pcs/pma IPcore, 1000Base-X.

 For the file downloaded from the Fakernet's original webpage, there are also the exmaples of Arty A7-35 board and Alinx AX516 board.